-Why tooth soap, you ask?
-Good question!!!
+Why tooth suds, you ask?
+Good question!

 The sodium lauryl sulfate found in our soaps is exactly the same as you would find in a car wash or even a garage, where it is used to degrease car engines.